 Jay Niemann was named assistant defensive line coach and defensive recruiting coordinator in May, 2019.
 Niemann joined the Hawkeye coaching staff after serving as the defensive coordinator and linebackers coach at Rutgers University for three seasons (2016-18).

 Junior defensive end A.J.
 Epenesa earned first and second-team All-America honors while leading Iowa in sacks for the second straight season in 2019.
-Epenesa earned first-team All-Big Ten honors and was the defensive MVP in Iowa’s holiday Bowl win over Southern California.
+Epenesa earned first-team All-Big Ten honors and was the defensive MVP in Iowa’s Holiday Bowl win over Southern California.
 Epenesa, who declared for the 2020 NFL Draft, had 2.5 sacks vs. Southern California as Iowa allowed the Trojans just 22 net rushing yards.
-Junior end Chauncey Golston and senior tackle Cedrick Lattimore earned honorable mention All-Big Ten recognition.
+Golston and senior tackle Cedrick Lattimore earned honorable mention All-Big Ten recognition.

 Along with his three seasons at Rutgers, Niemann was the defensive coordinator at Northern Illinois from 2011-15.
 He coached linebackers at Rutgers and safeties at Northern Illinois and was the co-defensive coordinator and secondary coach at Hardin-Simmons from 2008-10.

 Niemann’s 2018 defense at Rutgers ranked 19th in the nation and fourth in the Big Ten in pass defense, allowing opponents 186.7 yards per game.
 The Scarlet Knights ranked 45th in the nation in pass defense efficiency, with a rating of 123.29, and 46th in the nation in red-zone defense (.814).